CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

         - Display the first five **imageTags** (if any).

 ### Task 7.5: Run the web app

+In this task, you will learn how to run the web app that interacts with your Azure AI Search service, allowing users to perform searches and view results in a web-based interface.

  1. Return to the integrated terminal for the **margies-travel** folder, and enter the following command to run the program: